-As always, our top priority is to keep our campers, families, and staff safe.
-In light of our current reality, we have reviewed and updated our medical protocols and practices using recommendations from the Centers for Disease Control and Prevention (CDC), North Carolina State Department of Health and Human Services, American Camp Association (ACA), Pamlico County Health Department, and with guidance from our Camp Medical Advisory Committee.
+Your child's health, safety and well-being are our top priority at Camp Sea Gull and Camp Seafarer.
+Each year, we take time to evaluate our medical protocols and practices using recommendations from the Centers for Disease Control and Prevention (CDC), American Camp Association (ACA), North Carolina State Health and Human Services, Pamlico County Health Department, and from guidance from our Camp Medical Advisory Committee.

 And while we hope your camper never has a need to experience our Health Center, we are ready if needed.
 Over the summer, the Health Centers are staffed 24 hours a day by registered nurses and onsite volunteer physicians at each Camp.
 We also consult doctors in the New Bern area as needed in special circumstances and situations.

 We approach supporting and ensuring individual campers and the overall Camp Community's health and well-being in the following ways:

 Every summer we work hard to prevent the spread of communicable diseases.
 Under the guidance of our physician medical committee, we practice hygiene measures in the cabins and take a variety of precautions to support camper health in our dining facilities.
 Additionally, we work with our campers to ensure they are well hydrated in the summer heat and taking appropriate precautions to avoid sunburn and insect bites.
 With the appearance of COVID-19, we updated many of our health and safety protocols to take the best possible care of our camp community.
 We will continue many of these protocols to keep our community healthy in future summers as well.